sigp/lighthouse/CONTRIBUTING.md

 [![GitPOAP badge](https://public-api.gitpoap.io/v1/repo/sigp/lighthouse/badge)](https://www.gitpoap.io/gh/sigp/lighthouse)

 Lighthouse is an open-source Ethereum consensus client.
-We're community driven and welcome all contribution.
+We're community driven and welcome all contributions.
 We aim to provide a constructive, respectful and fun environment for collaboration.

 We are active contributors to